h01ger/piuparts/README_server.txt

 Author: Lars Wirzenius, Holger Levsen and Andreas Beckmann
 Email: <debian-qa@lists.debian.org>

+=== piuparts runs itself and other stuff as root

+WARNING: Please note that running piuparts on unknown packages is somewhat risky, to say the least.
+There are security implications that you want to consider.
+It's best to do it on machines that you don't mind wiping clean at a moment's notice, and preferably so that they don't have direct network access.

+You have been warned.

 == piuparts in master/slave mode

 As part of the quality assurance efforts of Debian, piuparts is